Bangkok, the capital of Thailand, is a magical city.

 – The metro: MRT or Skytrain, it’s clean, modern, fast, and cold.

 – The taxi: it is the most common means of transport.
 The “Meter” is mandatory.
 If the driver refuses to turn on the meter, take another taxi.
-You won’t have to wait long to find one.
+Also, you won’t have to wait long to find one.
 When taking a taxi at the airport, they impose a charge of 50 baht.

 – Motorcycle taxis: It is a practical way to cover small distances without experiencing traffic jams.
 They charge 5 baht per kilometer.